MicrosoftDocs/cloud-adoption-framework/docs/govern/identity-baseline/azure-ad-configuration.md

 You should also maintain a configuration management database (CMDB) for applications and review it quarterly.
 Meet with application owners of applications still in migration to review timeline and requirements.
 The CMDB should contain the following information about each application:

 - Application owner
-- Uses Azure AD or Azure AD single sign-on?
+- Uses Microsoft Entra ID or Microsoft Entra single sign-on?
 - If not:
   - Migration date
   - Migration steps